SK1Y101/sk1y101.github.io/_pages/cv.md

 							<h3 class="title font-weight-bold ml-1 ml-md-4">MPhys (Hons) Physics, Astronomy, and Cosmology - University of Portsmouth</h3>
 							<ul class="items">
 								<li>
-									Level 7 Masters Project utilising Computational modelling and a combination of first hand telescopic observation and supplementary data to Locate and measure the properties of exoplanets, with specific attention given to transit timing variations to investigate the implied existence of other planets within the system, Due to start February 2022.
+								Level 7 Masters Project utilising Computational modelling and a combination of first hand telescopic observation and supplementary data to measure the properties of transiting exoplanets, and develop analytical models of transit timing variations to investigate the potential properties of other bodies in the system, and computational methods for recovering them.
+This project was summarised with a 6000 word dissertation, 10 minute presentation/discussion, and scientific poster presentation.
 								</li>
 								<li>
 									Level 6 Bachelors Project utilising Computational modelling and signal processing to identify Glitch events within the LIGO Dataset.
 This project was summarised with a 5000 word dissertation, 10 minute presentation/discussion, and LaTeX Compatible result list.